-Landing in the wrong place could unravel a good retirement plan.
+Choosing the wrong place to retire could unravel a good retirement plan

 I have been fortunate to live in some fairly exotic places during the course of a very rewarding 35+ year hospitality career.
 Having a robust network of contacts delivered opportunity very early on, beginning with a posting in Barcelona and including other postings in Lisbon, London, Madrid and Miami.
 I now reside in Washington, DC and could not be happier being here during the ‘relaunch’ phase of my life.